 Humor us for just an hour, and let us humor you.

 Originally, I conceived of this piece as a one-man show that would feature David Greenspan, a talented actor/theater maker and icon of the downtown experimental theater scene.
+(The Brooklyn Rail review of Barthelme actually compares it with one that Greenspan's 2022 production of Gertrude Stein's Four Saints in Three Acts!)
 But, due to scheduling issues that arose out of a labor strike at another venue (drama!), we won’t be able to work together on the piece.
 I hope to work with him on another piece soon.